eonil/swift-hamt/README.md

 `HAMT` type in this library is designed to be used as [*persistent datastructure*](https://en.wikipedia.org/wiki/Persistent_data_structure).

-Under copy-persistent scenario,
-`HAMT` provides near constant time (`O(log(n)) & max depth=10, -> O(10)`) single element read/write/copy
+In copy-persistent scenario under 64-bit environment, `HAMT` provides near constant time (`O(log(n)) & max depth=10, -> O(10)`) single element read/write/copy
 performance up to hash resolution limit (`(2^6)^10` items) regardless of contained item count if hash function is well distributed.
 Also new copy does not take extra space unless gets mutated.
-Copy with single element mutation takes `O(1)` extra time and space.
+Copy with single element mutation takes `O(log(n))` extra time and space.
 On the other hand, copying `Swift.Dictionary` takes `O(n)` time and extra space.

-Instead, single element read/write of `HAMT` is about 10x/50x times slower than ephemeral `Swift.Dictionary` for random 64-bit integer keys and values.
+Instead, single element read/write of `HAMT` is about 2x/50x times slower than ephemeral `Swift.Dictionary` for random 64-bit integer keys and values.

 ![Get Performance](PerfTool/Get.png)